 What is The River Food Pantry?

-We’re Dane County’s busiest food pantry, offering free groceries, meals, and clothing to anyone who comes for help.
+The River Food Pantry is Dane County’s busiest food pantry, offering free groceries, meals, and clothing to anyone who comes for help.
 Located in a warehouse just off Northport Drive and Packers Avenue, The River is surrounded by low-income neighborhoods and subsidized senior housing—exactly where we’re needed the most.
+We also provide a mobile lunch program for children and teens in low income neighborhoods surrounding the food pantry.
+Nutritious packed lunches are distributed in the neighborhoods on weekends and other non-school days.

 More than just meals, The River provides a warm and welcoming family atmosphere where everyone is treated with respect, encouraged to find the support they need, and given the opportunity to share what they can with others.

-The River feeds about 600 Dane County families per week, going through 25 thousand pounds of food every seven days, or about 1.3 million pounds of food each year.
+The River feeds more than 600 Dane County families per week, sharing 40 thousand pounds of food every seven days, or about 2 million pounds of food each year.
+Over $3.6 million in goods and services are distributed annually.
+We also serve 550+ hot meals each week and currently distribute 300 mobile packed lunches on each non-school day.

 How do we deliver these goods and services?